marcglasberg/async_redux/README.md

 ## Observing rebuilds

 Your store optionally accepts a `modelObserver`, which lets you visualize rebuilds.
+It's rarely used, so feel free to skip this section.

 The `ModelObserver` is an abstract class with an `observe` method which you can implement to be notified, by each `StoreConnector` currently in the widget tree, whenever there is a state change.